gvwilson/sdxjs/data-table/index.md

 Let's try one more strategy for storing our tables.
-JavaScript stores values in <g key="tagged_data">tagged</g> data structures: some bits define the value's type, and other bits store the actual data
+JavaScript stores values in <g key="tagged_data">tagged</g> data structures: some bits define the value's type while other bits store the value itself in a type-dependent way (<f key="data-table-object-storage"></f>).
-(<f key="data-table-object-storage"></f>).

 <%- include('/inc/figure.html', {